Go by Example: Interfaces

 To learn more about Go’s interfaces, check out this great blog post.

-Next example: Struct Embedding.
+Next example: Enums.